-Based on their analysis, the AER now considers that the DAE forecasts for EGWWS WPI growth "better reflects actual Australian utilities real WPI growth."
+Based on their analysis, the AER now considers that the DAE forecasts for EGWWS WPI growth "better reflects actual Australian utilities real WPI growth.".
 The decision also notes that they were not able to conduct this analysis on South Australian EGWWS wages, as the ABS does not publish this index.
-Given this, they consider the forecasting performance of DAE and BISOE at the national level as indicative of the performance for South Australia.
-In the Energex and Ergon Energy draft decisions, there is no reference made to the forecast performance of DAE and BISOE with respect to the EGWWS WPI or the all-industries WPI.
-We are therefore assuming that they are using the forecast performance of the two firms for the national EGWWS WPI as a proxy for their performance projecting WPIs for Queensland.
+Given this, they consider the forecasting performance of DAE and BISOE at the national level as indicative of the performance at the state level.

 We also note that the underlying data series produced by the ABS, the WPI series, are themselves estimates of movements in labour costs produced by the ABS (rather than being actual labour costs for a specific firm/organisation).
 The WPI series are drawn from firm surveys and are designed to specifically capture changes over time in the cost of labour faced by firms.
 As such, the ABS consciously excludes the impact of changes in the composition of the work force, the number of hours worked, and characteristics of employees (i.e. productivity) from the index.
-As all of these factors (as well as economic conditions) determine actual labour costs for any given organisation, the forecasts for the WPI series used by Energy Queensland in its submission and the AER in its decisions are only ever approximations of actual costs.
+As all of these factors (as well as economic conditions) determine actual labour costs for any given organisation, the forecasts for the WPI series used by SA Power Networks in its submission and the AER in its decisions are only ever approximations of actual costs.